ieyasu/DSMACC/README.md

 #### Standard KPP input

-Which chemistry scheme you are going to run in the model is described by the series of files at the beginning of the model.kpp file.
-For example if you have the line \`\#INCLUDE inorganic.kpp\` in your model.kpp file the chemistry included in that file will be included in chemistry scheme.
+Which chemistry scheme you are going to run in the model is described by the series of files at the beginning of the dsmacc.kpp file.
+For example if you have the line \`\#INCLUDE inorganic.kpp\` in your dsmacc.kpp file the chemistry included in that file will be included in chemistry scheme.
 For details about how to write these files see the kpp user manual.